Day 1: Henro Life: Homeless, Hornets & Red Snapper Charades

 It felt amazing to head out with just my backpack.
 The sun was shining, and I felt strong.
 Invincible.
 Except...
 I had to pee.
 Badly.

-At the first temple, I wasn’t sure which shrine was the shrine for official prayers.
+I made my way to Oasahiko which is considered “temple 0” and included a shrine specifally for Henros to pray for a safe journey before they begin.
+I wasn’t sure which shrine was the shrine for official prayers.
 So I did what any confused pilgrim would do: threw coins into several of them, bowed randomly, and clapped at inconsistent intervals.
 A spiritual mess.

 Eventually, I noticed other people and realized there’s a rhythm to it: coin, bow, bow, clap, clap.
 Got it.
 Filed that away for future me.